matsengrp/phippery/docs/esc-prof.rst

 Having defined and computed the escape similarity score for each site, a score for the comparison across a region is calculated by a weighted sum of site scores.
-The weights are assigned so that sites contributing larger scaled differential selection in the region in both profiles are given higher importance.
+The weights are assigned so that sites contributing larger scaled differential selection in both profiles are given higher importance.

 First, compute the relative contribution of each site to the profile.
 This is the summed absolute scaled differential selection at a site divided by the sum over all sites in the